-1. Once notified by the school nurse, monitor the student closely and recommend appropriate academic accommodations when he or she exhibits symptoms of post-concussion syndrome.
+1. Once notified by the school nurse, monitor the student closely and recommend appropriate academic accommodations when they exhibits symptoms of post-concussion syndrome.

-- 2. Communicate with the school health office on a regular basis, to provide the most effective care for the student. - 3.
-Communicate with student, student's parent(s), and teachers
+2. Communicate with the school health office on a regular basis, to provide the most effective care for the student.

+3. Communicate with student, student's parent(s), and teachers